 - BP in the formation of a joint venture with Arclight Capital Partners to acquire Thorntons, a leading privately owned gasoline and convenience store chain with locations in the Midwest and Florida.

-- Monsanto Company in connection with its $66 billion acquisition by Bayer, which closed after a 20-month DOJ investigation leading to what the DOJ characterized as "the largest negotiated merger divestiture ever required by the United States."
-The transaction was reviewed and approved by antitrust enforcers in the US, the EU, and almost 30 other jurisdictions.
+- Monsanto Company in connection with its US$66 billion acquisition by Bayer, which closed after a 20-month DOJ investigation leading to what the DOJ characterized as "the largest negotiated merger divestiture ever required by the United States."
+The transaction was reviewed and approved by antitrust enforcers in the U.S., the EU, and almost 30 other jurisdictions.

 - The Kroger Co.in its acquisition of certain Farm Fresh stores from SUPERVALU.